10 Amazing Ways to Use Facebook Messenger Rooms to Build Your BusinessAnita Kirkbride

 Facebook Messenger Rooms were recently introduced to the Facebook Messenger app.
 These are group chat rooms focused on a topic.
 It is a moving conversation, just like you might already be having with a friend on Messenger, except this one is for anyone.
 It’s public and rooms are searchable in Messenger.

-I wanted to see how Rooms work, so I started a Room called Halifax Social Media (click to request to join).
+I wanted to see how Rooms work, so I started a Room called Halifax Social Media (no longer accepting members).
 The idea behind THIS Room is for Halifax small business owners to become part of a community where they can ask for and provide social media help!
 If you’re in Halifax, I would love to have you join the Room and see how it works.

 How to Use Facebook Messenger Rooms